jmzaleski/yvr-search/README.md

-# yvr-search is a repo to see if markup works for me sharing stuff with folks.
+# yvr-search experiment to see if markup helps with sharing

 <!-- START doctoc -->
 <!-- END doctoc -->